SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Both leaf containers (:class:`~pypet.parameter.Parameter`, :class:`~pypet.parameter.Result`)
 support a rich variety of data types.
 There also exist more specialized versions if the standard ones cannot hold your data, just take a look at :ref:`more-on-parameters`.
-Btw if you are still missing some functionality for your particular needs you can simply implement your own leaf containers and put them into the *trajectory*.
+If you are still missing some functionality for your particular needs you can simply implement your own leaf containers and put them into the *trajectory*.